 reroll: Roll the dice again.
 All card effects and abilities that require a player to reroll dice are played during the dice roll (reroll) POP.
-When you reroll dice, ignore the first roll entirely.
+When you reroll dice, ignore the first roll entirely unless an effect references the initial roll.
 Reroll effects let you reroll the dice only once.
 See also: roll (below) and Lucky.